Ecology

 discover: october's plant of the month

 Cherry blossoms, also known as sakura in Japan, are exquisite pink flowers produced by cherry blossom trees.
 There is more than meets the eye to these beautiful flowers with their significance running deep in Japanese culture signifying life, death and renewal.
-Native to Asia but found all over the world today, be sure to explore the two locations of cherry blossoms we have around Cornwall Park this October during their fleeting season.
+Native to Asia but found all over the world today, be sure to explore the two locations of cherry blossoms we have around Cornwall Park during their fleeting season.

 Different Varieties